-Now, we need to set the minimum & maximum bounds range; the minimum range is set by selecting the first event date and converting the start date format to number format, and check out for the number & copy-paste it to the minimum text box.
+Now, we need to set the minimum & maximum bounds range; the minimum range is set by selecting the first event date and, converting the start date format to number format, and check out for the number & copy-paste it to the minimum text box.

-Convert Date into Number Format.
+Convert the Date into a Number Format.

 Note: Maximum bond, you can set as 42300 for better appearance.

 The orange date bars & values in it can be formatted as per your choice; here, I changed the data bar color from orange to blue color & converted it from box bar to cylinder bar, and the font format of the numeric value in it from black to white color for a better appearance.

 Go to the Design Tab.
 Click on Quick Layout.